Fundamental stellar parameters of benchmark stars from CHARA interferometry -- III. Giant and subgiant stars: Results and discussion

 {\bf HD\,182736} We measured the angular diameter of this star as $\theta_{LD}=0.433\pm0.0009\,\text{mas}$.
 The same data was also previously analysed by \citet{huber12}, who reported $\theta_{LD}=0.436\pm0.005\,\text{mas}$, which agrees with our value.
 Because this star was suggested as a possible benchmark star, we reanalysed the data applying limb-darkening coefficients from 3D model atmospheres and using a higher-order limb-darkening model.

-{\bf HD\,185351} For this star we report $\theta_{LD}=1.113\pm0.009\,\text{mas}$.
-We again reanalysed PAVO data observed by \citet{johnson14} who reported $\theta_{LD}=1.133\pm0.0013\,\text{mas}$. \citet{johnson14} also reported observations with the Classic\,$H$ instrument at CHARA, finding $\theta_{LD}=0.120\pm0.018\,\text{mas}$.
+{\bf HD\,185351} For this star, we report $\theta_{LD}=1.113\pm0.009\,\text{mas}$.
+We again reanalysed PAVO data observed by \citet{johnson14}, who reported $\theta_{LD}=1.133\pm0.0013\,\text{mas}$. \citet{johnson14} also reported observations with the Classic\,$H$ instrument at CHARA, finding $\theta_{LD}=0.120\pm0.018\,\text{mas}$.
 Our value agrees within uncertainties with the Classic\,$H$ measurement, but differs from the measurement based on the PAVO data by 1.3$\sigma$.
 Again, this can be attributed with the changes in our fresh data reduction, discussed in more detail below.

 {\bf HD\,188512 ($\beta$\,Aql)} We new observations of this star and report an angular diameter of $\theta_{LD}=2.096\pm0.014\,\text{mas}$.
 This star was previously observed with NPOI by \citet{nordgren99} and \citet{baines14}. \citet{nordgren99} reported $\theta_{LD}=2.18\pm0.09\,\text{mas}$ and \citet{baines14} reported $\theta_{LD}=2.166\pm0.009\,\text{mas}$.
 Our measurement agrees with that of \citet{nordgren99}, although that measurement has a large uncertainty.
 There is, however, a 4.2$\sigma$ disagreement with the value found by \citet{baines14}.
-For this star we collected very high quality data, fully resolving the star and covering the visibility curve into the second lobe, giving high reliability to our measurement.
+For this star, we collected very high quality data, fully resolving the star and covering the visibility curve into the second lobe, thus offering a high level of reliability to our measurement.
 A detailed analysis of the data covering the second lobe of the visibility function is beyond the scope of this study and will be addressed in a later paper.
-This star was suggested as a possible benchmark star \citep{heiter15}.
+This star has been suggested as a possible benchmark star \citep{heiter15}.